 HEREDITARY HAIR LOSS

-Does your family have a history of hair loss?
 One of the greatest causes of hair loss in women is hereditary, meaning it is passed down genetically.
-50% of women who have a this condition will have this type of inherited hair loss, commonly known as Female Pattern Hair Loss (FPHL).
+In fact, 50% of women who have a hair loss condition will have this type of inherited hair loss, commonly known as Female Pattern Hair Loss (FPHL).

 Excessive hair shedding is often one of the first signs of FPHL.
 Because excessive hair shedding is a common sign for many types of hair loss, it is important to seek professional diagnostic tests from a doctor to determine the cause and rule out other contributing factors.